sst/guide/_chapters/setup-www-domain-redirect.md

 layout: post
 title: Set up WWW Domain Redirect
 date: 2017-02-10 00:00:00
-description: Tutorial on how to create a www domain redirect using S3, CloudFront, and AWS Route 53.
+description: Tutorial on how to create a www domain redirect using S3 redirect, CloudFront, and AWS Route 53.
 ---

 There's plenty of debate over the www vs non-www domains and while both sides have merit; we'll go over how to set up another domain (in this case the www) and redirect it to our original.
 If you prefer having the www domain as the default simply swap this step with the last one where we created a bare domain (non-www).

 To create a new domain and have it redirect we are going to use the redirection feature that S3 Buckets have.
-So let's start by creating a new S3 Bucket for this.
+So let's start by creating a new S3 redirect Bucket for this.

-### Create S3 Bucket to Redirect Requests
+### Create S3 Redirect Bucket

 Create a new S3 Bucket through the [AWS Console](https://console.aws.amazon.com).
 The name doesn't really matter but it pick something that helps us distinguish between the two.